 In our planting zone, we have cold temperatures for irregular periods and snow on occasion.
 Be sure to check your planting zone to know if figs should be treated as a true perennial, an annual, or planted in a container to have growing success in your area.

-I adore the peach trees we have on our property.
+I adore our peach trees.
 They produce all the peaches we need for our enjoyment every year.
 I also have enough to can for later use throughout the year.

 If you’re looking for a perennial sweet treat to grow in your yard, peaches could be the way to go.

 Nectarines are similar to peaches.
 They both grow on trees and produce for many years.

 The main difference is in the fruit.
 Where peaches have fuzzy outer layers, nectarines don’t.
 They have a smooth skin which is great for eating raw, or you can preserve your harvest for later use.

+Like most citrus, mandarins have a difficult time holding up to frost and freeze.
 You should plant them in a container if you don’t live in a planting zone where they can overwinter.
-I’ve done this in the past and had decent success with citrus trees.
+I’ve personally done this in the past and had decent success with citrus trees.